Get all the latest data for Malaysia

 How do I confirm there are no liens in Malaysia right now?

-The standard way to confirm there are no liens or encumbrances on a property in Malaysia is through the official land search, which your lawyer obtains from the state land registry and which shows any registered charges, caveats, or other interests against the title.
+The standard way to confirm there are no liens or encumbrances in Malaysia is to read the official land search and ask the lawyer to identify charges, caveats, restrictions and pending dealings.

 How do I check zoning and permitted use in Malaysia right now?